Saturday, June 15, 2019

 Christmas Eve night, Allison was dressed for church in a very emotional scene with her father.
 She notes her dress and how she stood in the cold, falling snow, allowing it to get wet.
 This is what I had envisioned when I dressed her for that night.
 The black and white dress below was Rachel's.

 For the first day of school, Allison dressed in a corduroy jumper dress (#2) but hers was pink.
 It was quite popular at the time but also coming into vogue was the Jackie Kennedy look, long, slender, and elegant.
-She wore the corduroy the first day and regretted her choice, feeling a little young when compared to some of the country club girls.
+Allison wore the corduroy the first day and regretted her choice, feeling a little young when compared to some of the country club girls.
 Especially the girl who liked James William.

 In the story, Allison gives her brother a transistor radio, which to her chagrin plays country music constantly.
 She regrets giving him that and wishes she had given him socks.
 Regardless, these transistor radios were the rage and her describing it as being so small to fit into the palm of her hand is true.
 I had one.
 It was blue.